mixxxdj/manual/source/chapters/microphones.rst

 Software monitoring can be used with the built-in microphone on a laptop or with a headset plugged into the built-in audio interface on a computer.
-However, there is a delay between the time you make sound into the microphone and hear it in the Master output.
+However, there is a delay between the time you make sound into the microphone and hear it in the :term:`main output`.
 Due to the nature of digital audio, it takes time for input from the audio interface to be available for Mixxx to process, time for Mixxx to process the audio, and more time to send the audio back out the audio interface.
 This time is referred to as "latency".

 ..
 TODO: Uncomment when this diagram is added.
   .. figure:: ../_static/software-monitor-signal-path.png